rainerdeal/rainerdeal.github.io/_posts/2018-10-23-Ghost-in-the-Shell.md

 > Side side note: [Cutting My Fingers Off]({{ site.baseurl }}{% post_url 2018-10-23-Cutting-My-Fingers-Off %}) was my "playground" for testing post styles and checking how the music worked and how the images looked.
 Just lyrics to a song I love.
 I was thinking of deleting it, but I kinda like the way it looks lol.

-Whelp.

-Hope you'll hang with me.
+Well, I hope you'll hang with me...

-Otherwise it's just me and my ghost 👻.
+Otherwise, it's just me and my ghost 👻.